VickySekhon/CP367-lab11/README.md

-Hello there, this is my file - Albino Cheetah
+Totally new text to create a merge conflict - Albino Pig